S1L3NC37/detection-engineering-writeups/catching-kerberoasting.md

 * The number of distinct services requested
 * The names of those services

-The query is useful for initial investigation, but it is not yet a complete detection.
-It counts events across the entire selected Splunk time range and does not establish how quickly the requests occurred.
+Event ID 4769 is generated during normal Kerberos authentication, so the presence of one event is not suspicious by itself.

-The behavior I wanted to detect was not simply that a service ticket was requested.
-Service-ticket requests are normal Kerberos activity.
+The pattern that stood out in my lab was one account requesting tickets for eight different services within a short period.

-The suspicious pattern was one account requesting tickets for many different services within a short period.
+That one-to-many request pattern became the primary behavioral signal for the detection.

 ---